mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Well we haven't been too happy with each other lately, so I hope you're right."

 "Yes, that will happen from time to time.
-I still remember once we were all fighting about a color to paint our daughter's bike.
-We didn't speak to each other for weeks afterward.
-We couldn't let it go until some point when we woke up, as if from a daydream."
+I still remember once, my spouses and I were fighting about a color for our daughter's first sleeping rug.
+We never even asked her what she wanted; we were too obsessed with winning the fight.
+For weeks, It was like an obsession or a fever.
+We didn't speak, we didn't eat together.
+But then one day," he snapped the air with his fingers.

+"... what?"
+I asked.
+"One day, what?"

+"The fever is gone.
+And insignificant."

-"Did you ever have one that you never woke up from?"
+"Did you ever have a fight that didn't stop?"

 He paused and looked at me as if he had seen a younger version of himself in me.

 "...Perhaps we should stop now."

-"I don't mean to pry into your past, but if there's a shred of advice you can give me, it would be greatly appreciated."
+"I don't mean to pry.
+It's just... if you have any advice, it would be greatly appreciated."

-"I will tell you something that helped me once, long ago...
-Don't ask a cripple for advice."

-"Funny joke, but I am being sincere.
-I don't have anyone to ask about this."

 "Can't you ask your parents for advice?
 I don't like to get into family squabbles like this."

-"My mother died right before I got married, and my remaining parents disbanded after that."
+"My mother died right before I got married.
+My father and nather... were never really present."
 I said.
 I hoped that opening up to him would make him do the same.

 "Oh no. That's terrible..."
 He said, visibly uncomfortable.
-I paused for a bit to see if he would follow up with anything.

-He did, "Well you did a splendid job raising yourself.
+"Well you did a splendid job raising yourself.
 Must be those child-rearing instincts you maman have that got you through it."

 "They aren't instincts.
 We learn them just like any other skill."

-"Oh but all of you are so good at it."
+"Oh but you're all so good at it."

 "We spend a lot of time doing it.
-If men and women helped us, I think they would be great at it too," I retorted.
+If men and women helped us, they'd be great at it too," I retorted.

 He sighed, "We all have a place in society."